Kellytom/doublecircumflex/README.md

 # Double circumflex

 ## Proposing to reserve special characters "^^".
 Use them to replace tabs in outlines.
+See Taskpaper

 #### From outline to plaintext and back.